decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

 - SK (REQUIRED), an octet string of the form outputted by the KeyGen operation.
 - PK (REQUIRED), an octet string of the form outputted by the SkToPk operation provided the above SK as input.
 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
-- [(H_1, msg_1),..., (H_L, msg_L)] (OPTIONAL), a list with pairs of the form (point in G1, scalar).
-Generators and messages pairs, corresponding to messages to be signed.
+- [(H_1, msg_1),..., (H_L, msg_L)] (OPTIONAL), a list of generators and message pairs
+     corresponding to messages to be signed.
+Generators must be G1 points, and the messages must be non-zero scalars mod q.
 If not supplied, it will default to the empty array ("[]").
-The list MUST be ordered based on the values of the generators  (i.e., H_1 < H_2 < ... < H_L).
+The list MUST be ordered based on the index of the generators.

 Parameters: